lethenju/VLCSequencer/README.md

 ### TODO

+- Redirect after post in the server, html styling
+- Add messages list in the sequence view
 - Add screen preview on the sequence window
 - Add Metadata-related info on the sequence (if fade-in/out are activated, etc..)
 - Add a button to get back to the beginning of the current video